Scags/IDA-Scripts/README.md

 - Offset checking is variably difficult depending on naming conventions.
 If the gamedata key name is not named exactly the same as the function name, it will not be found; e.g. `OnTakeDamage` -> `CBaseEntity::OnTakeDamage` and `CTFPlayer::OnTakeDamage` -> `CBaseEntity::OnTakeDamage` but `TakeDamage` != `CBaseEntity::OnTakeDamage`.

+### getfuncoffset.py ###

+Get the offset from the cursor address and the start of a function.
+Useful for byte patching.

 ### isgoodsig.py ###

 Takes a SourceMod signature input and detects if it's unique or not.